 #7 Bounce on a Workout Ball.
 There is something about the fluid motion of the exercise ball when you bounce on it.
 Swaddle or wear your baby as you bounce or sway gently.

 #8 Swaddle and Squat Again, swaddle or wear your baby as you stand with legs wide.
 Quickly bend your knees into a deep squat and stand back up.
-The dropping motion can help change a baby’s mood and then you can try other suggestions to keep baby from spiraling back into the endless crying.
+The dropping motion can help change a baby’s mood and then you can try other suggestions to keep him from spiraling back into the endless crying.

 #9 Pacifier A baby who is already crying may not take a pacifier.
 Some babies won’t take one at all.
 If your child does take one, offer it after breastfeeding and burping.
-The first signs of fussiness may be soothed by the pacifier and then you have the opportunity to work on helping prevent the witching hour by immediately jumping into the bath, wearing baby, or trying one of the other ideas.
+The first signs of fussiness may be soothed by the pacifier and then you have the opportunity to work on helping prevent the witching hour by immediately jumping into the bath, wearing your baby, or trying one of the other suggestions.

-#11 Put Baby Down.
+#11 Put Your Baby Down.
 It is always better to set your baby down in a safe place if your emotions are getting the better of you.
 Some babies just need to be set down.
 There is no guilt to be felt at this point.
-If you safely set baby down (in her bed, swing, bouncer, etc) and she continues to cry for an extended time, then start trying these techniques again.
+If you safely set your baby down (in her bed, swing, bouncer, etc) and she continues to cry for an extended time, then start trying these techniques again.